scgraph

 output_units='km',

-# Optional: Cache the origin node's spanning tree for faster calculations on future calls from the same origin node when cache=True
+# Optional: Cache the origin node's shortest path tree for faster calculations on future calls from the same origin node when cache=True

 # Note: This will make the first call slower, but future calls using this origin node will be substantially faster.